nuttchai/go-microservices-grpc/README.md

 ### Types API in gRPC

-- Unary: one client's request per one server's response (for traditional way, like REST)
+- `Unary`: one client's request per one server's response (for traditional way, like REST)
-- Server Streaming: one client's request, multiple server's responses (for real time data from server like tax price streaming)
+- `Server Streaming`: one client's request, multiple server's responses (for real time data from server like tax price streaming)
-- Client Streaming: multiple client's requests, one server's response (for client uploading or updating data)
+- `Client Streaming`: multiple client's requests, one server's response (for client uploading or updating data)
-- Bi-directional Streaming: multiple client's requests, multiple server's responses (after the first request, the responses could arrive in any order)
+- `Bi-directional Streaming`: multiple client's requests, multiple server's responses (after the first request, the responses could arrive in any order)

+### The Reasons using Protocol Buffers in gRPC

+- Code Generation
+- Language Interoperability
+- Service & Message Definition

 ### Reference